Updated February 2, 2023

 In non-computer speak, it’s simply that information is shared and duplicated across a system, making it harder to compromise, versus the model of storing information on a server that each computer accesses.
 Each computer has a record of any transactions, which makes it way safer than a centralized server.
 Get it?

 As I write this, crypto has done a bit of a crash.
 But let’s be honest, the technology underlying cryptocurrencies and web 3 IS NOT going away.
-It will be a part of our lives, and if you’re an early adopter the skill set can pay off.
+It will be a part of our lives, and if you’re an early adopter this high income skill set can pay off.

 How to Learn